-Away from mains sewerage, there are many treatment options to consider.
-Treatment usually involves a combination of different methods to separate out solids, deal with disease carrying organisms, and remove nutrients.
-Some options could be of interest if you’re on the mains but want to reclaim the nutrients you’re flushing away.
+If you don’t have mains sewerage, there are many treatment options you could consider.
+Ecological sewage treatment usually involves a combination of different methods to separate out solids, deal with disease carrying organisms, and remove nutrients.
+Some of these might also be of interest if you’re on the mains but want to reclaim the nutrients you’re flushing away.

 At CAT we’ve been using ecological sewage treatment systems including reed beds and composting toilets for decades.
-We run several courses, sell technical publications, and our experts may also be able to offer consultancy advice.
+We run several courses and sell technical publications.
 You may need help from a sanitation expert in order to get the system passed by the Environment Agency (or other relevant body).

 Another option is a composting toilet.
 These don’t use any water and compost the waste so that you can use it on the garden.
 You need to allow up to two years for complete decomposition of the waste.
 This means you need to allow enough space for the composting to take place.

 If a dry toilet is off-putting, solids and liquids from a flush toilet could instead be separated using an ‘Aquatron’.
 Solids drop into a composting chamber, with liquids going to some secondary treatment stage.
 We’ve used a few aquatrons at CAT, and find that the effluent quality is much better than a septic tank.
 This is because it doesn’t create an anaerobic sludge and the majority of solids spends very little time in the water.

 De-watering toilets use an electric element to dry the waste.
 They use lots of energy and produce dried sewage rather than compost, so we don’t recommend them.

 These are a robust and economic option if used properly.
 Most of the solid material will either sink (as sludge) or float to the top (as crust).
 Effluent flows out to a secondary treatment stage.
 Bacteria break down some of the solids, but these gradually build up and need removing occasionally (a process known as desludging).